 Graphic of a man thinking about pipeline generation

-However, the real way that people discover and buy new SaaS subscriptions is a lot messier.
-And, it looks more like this:
+However, people discover and buy new SaaS subscriptions through a much messier process that looks more like this:

 • The lead hears about your product in a blog post that a coworker shared in Slack.